A Restitution-Based Immigration Reform

 These pastors aren’t out of step with their congregants.

 An earlier LifeWay Research poll of evangelical Christians found the significant majority support immigration reforms that would pair improvements to border security with an earned path to citizenship for immigrants in the country illegally who pay a fine and meet other qualifications.
 Just 16 percent were opposed to such a deal.

 In reality, many immigrants are more than eager for this opportunity to pay a fine and make things right.
 Most immigrants without legal status in the U.S. have been in the country for at least a decade, and often much longer.
 They are in many ways integrated members of our communities and, in many cases, our churches.
 They are desperate to get right with the law – but without changes to U.S. law, it is not possible for most of them.

 Ultimately, as Scott Arbeiter notes, this sort of a restitution-based immigration reform is rooted in a core evangelical belief in the possibility of redemption:

 Evangelicals… believe in redemption.
 They want a way for immigrants in this country unlawfully to be able to make things right, to earn citizenship.

 For most evangelicals, it’s important that reforms respect the rule of law.
 The significant majority of evangelicals don’t think of a legalization process as amnesty; instead, they see it as acknowledging the violation of the law and making restitution.

 Our hope is that evangelical support for this sort of common-sense policy, driven by our biblical values, can help to finally resolve the longstanding challenge facing our country.
-You can add your voice by affirming the Evangelical Statement of Principles for Immigration Reform.
+You can add your voice by affirming the Evangelical Call for Restitution-Based Immigration Reform.